pierregermain/MyDrupal/d8/bam/readme.markdown

 Where:
  - @settings is an other reference to a service called settings (because of the `@` symbol)

-TODO: V149  (T10-4)(Enable Debug and do a breakpoint!!!)
-The Dependency Injection Container file is a PHP file that gets created when running our php application.
-That file will have a really big hash name.
-In that file you can find all the services that could be called in our application.

 To search for services in the codebase you can search for `\Drupal::service(`

 If you are curious you will see that the method is in the Drupal.php class